chriscant/mkdistmaps/README.md

 **Example monad maps:**

-Both these monad-level maps use the same data (all records of *Aspicilia calcarea* in VC69 and VC70, Cumbria, as of January 2020).
+Both these monad-level maps use the same data (all records of *Aspicilia calcarea* in VC69 and VC70, Cumbria, as of June 2020).
 The first shows the data on a map of Cumbria.
 The second shows the data on a map of most of Great Britain.